Acoustic Music outdoors on the mountain every Sunday afternoon.

 Denes, I want to give you my overall impression of your work: You have a terrific writing style.
 You have obviously done a significant amount of planning and preparation in crafting your work.

 Your prose is nicely written with details that capture the reader.
-Right from the start your plot was very engaging.
+Right from the start, your plot was very engaging.
 You do a nice job of slowly making your way through the story with details and a certain voice that allows your reader to really interact with the characters (who are all rounded out, and very nicely developed).
 The greatest value in fiction, it seems to me, lies in what we can learn about our own lives when we take time to analyze someone else's — even if that someone else is just a character in a story.

 Characterization is one of the most important elements of any successful story.
 I always love it when I leave a story feeling like I know the characters.
 This is true for your prose.
 So many authors rush through their stories without really developing them.
 Not you.
 Your book reads like a movie in my mind.
 You have crafted a quality piece of writing.
 Bravo!